University of Alberta

 Designing a participatory urban mapping and wayfinding event for Edmonton Design Week in September; researching different ways to explain the patient intake process at hospital emergency rooms; researching how people use instructions in medical/emergency situations.

-projects you consider a great example of info design?
+What is a project you consider a great example of information design?

-The London Underground Map – one early example of how to represent information spatially, rather than geographically; Isotype for children’s publications, A Better A & E, PearsonLloyd; Legible London, Bristol Legible City; and Applied’s work internationally on wayfinding.
+The London Underground Map—one early example of how to represent information spatially, rather than geographically; Isotype for children’s education publications; A Better A & E, PearsonLloyd; Legible London; Bristol Legible City; and Applied’s work internationally on wayfinding.

 The design of an educational package to be given out to children in schools that taught systems thinking to school age children;

 redesign of an early medical intervention instructions to prevent overdose and death; branding, exhibition design, and wayfinding in a children’s museum.